jbis95/3040_A2/README.md

 Go to ```github.com``` and enter a username and a password.

 ##### 2. Create a new repository
 On the main page, create a new repository.
-The name of the repository matters as stated in the mext step.
+The name of the repository matters as stated in the next step.
 All the files created will be stored in this repository and accessible to anyone.

 ##### 3. Name the repository [user].github.io
 The name of the repository must have the name [user].github.io where "user" is the username of the GitHub account.
 If the repository has a different name, GitHub Pages will not work with the url that is given to every GitHub account to visit the site.